Sugar Hill to Host its Eighth Annual Sugar Rush Arts Festival

 The festival’s music will feature performances by the Broad St. Concert Band, Sammy Shepard, Once a Rebel, North Gwinnett Middle School Guitar Ensemble, Bach to Rock, The Long Shots, KymBerli Dee, David Heyton, Lee Gamble, J Calvin Cartwright, and Alexis Tiborczszeghi.
 In between musical performances, visitors can participate in a pet costume contest, donut eating contest, and a costume contest.

 Inflatables will be spread throughout the festival on both days, located at the City Hall upper deck parking lot.
 Aerial Silk performances will be located at Cornerstone Park with shows every hour.
+At the Eagle Theatre Alfred Hitchcock movies will be showing on both days, free admission.

 If you are interested in volunteering, please click here to fill out a form.